 The ACHA-National College Health Assessment (NCHA) is a nationally recognized research survey that assists colleges in collecting precise data about its students' health habits, behaviors, and perceptions.
-Topics include: Healthcare Utilization, Violence/Abuse Relations and Personal Safety, Tobacco/Alocohol/Other Drug use, Sexual Behavior, and Mental Health and Wellbeing.
+Topics include: Healthcare Utilization, Violence/Abuse Relations and Personal Safety, Tobacco/Alcohol/Other Drug use, Sexual Behavior, and Mental Health and Wellbeing.
 The survey results provide direction on offerings for student education and programming.
-It is conducted annually.
+This survey is conducted on a rotating basis with other surveys.